pllab/cs162-tutorials/docs/1-course-setup.md

 ## Exercises

 The first exercise (`introduction`) is a project that contains only two simple classes with missing method implementations (`???`) that need to be filled in.
-This project will teach you how to read the code and work with tests, and get comfortable with SBT and Scala in your favorite editor (no, really, use **sublime text**).
+This project will teach you how to read the code and work with tests, and get comfortable with SBT and Scala in your favorite editor.
 The source code is in `src/main/scala/introduction`, while the tests are in `src/test/scala/IntroductionSpec.scala`.

 To run only tests for the `introduction` project, you can run:
 ```sbt